milesdwilliams15/milesdwilliams15.github.io/research.md

 **Selected Works in Progress (Alphabetical Order)**

--   "Aid, Aggression, and Alignment: A Test of the Two-Good Theory in Equilibrium" [Working Paper]
+- "Alignment, Aid, and Aggression: Bringing Strategic Interdependence into the Two-Good Theory of Foreign Policy" [Working Paper]

 - "An Actuary Walks into the War Room: How a Model from Actuarial Science Can Help Forecast the Deadliness of War" [Working Paper]

--   "Foreign Aid and Investment Protection."
-With Seung-Uk Huh.
-[Working Paper]
+- "Leaders Unleashed: The Importance of Constraints on Hawkish Leaders" [Working Paper]

 [*Note*: All working papers are available upon request.]